redhatrx7/ceres/README.md

   * node_modules\.bin\gulp copy (this will copy your node module files being used to your assets)
   * node_modules\.bin\gulp react (this will compile your jsx)
   * node_modules\.bin\gulp sass (this will compile you sass)
-* There is also a python script to run these gulp commands as an eclipse external tool named gulp (you will need to make an external tool that runs this script or run this script by hand).
+* There is also a python script to run these gulp commands as an eclipse external tool (you will need to make an external tool that runs this script or run this script by hand).
+* TODO: make gulp watch for sass and jsx changes

 *******************
 Server Requirements